 Full-time and Regular Faculty

-Assistant Professor Adeline Allen received her B.S. in Physical Anthropology from UCLA, cum laude, and her J.D. from Regent University School of Law in the honors track.
+Associate Professor Adeline A. Allen received her B.S. in Physical Anthropology from UCLA, cum laude, and her J.D. from Regent University School of Law in the honors track.
 She served as the Executive Editor of the Regent University Law Review.
-Professor Allen was a Visiting Fellow with Princeton University’s James Madison Program in American Ideals and Institutions for the 2017-2018 academic year.
-Professor Allen teaches Contracts and Torts.
+Professor Allen teaches Contracts and Property.
+Her scholarship focuses on the natural law foundations of contract law and the family, the view of the human person in bioethics, and the nature of contracting.
+She is an Associate Fellow at The Center for Bioethics & Human Dignity, and was a 2017–18 Visiting Fellow at the James Madison Program in American Ideals and Institutions at Princeton University.
+Some of her scholarship and writings have been published on the Harvard Journal of Law & Public Policy, Public Discourse, World, and CiRCE Institute.

 Dana Clark

-Associate Professor Dana Clark received his B.A. in History/Political Science from Point Loma College and his J.D. from Western State University College of Law.
-Professor Clark taught on an adjunct basis at Western State University College of Law as well as at Trinity before joining the full-time faculty in 2013.
+Associate Dean of Students & Faculty Administration Dana Clark received his B.A. in History/Political Science from Point Loma College and his J.D. from Western State College of Law.
+Professor Clark taught on an adjunct basis at Western State College of Law as well as at Trinity Law School before joining the full-time faculty in 2013.
 He was named Associate Dean in 2016.
 He is an experienced general civil litigation and appellate attorney.
-Professor Clark teaches Torts, Remedies, and Civil Litigation Skills and Negotiations.
+Professor Clark teaches Civil Litigation Skills, Negotiations for Law and Business, Remedies, and Torts.
 He also serves as Faculty Advisor to Trinity’s Federalist Society chapter and its Scholar Program.

 Andrew DeLoach